-Data from EHIS suggest that there are social gradients in daily fruit consumption among both men and women at ages 18 and over in Romania.
-Daily fruit consumption increases as level of educational attainment increases.
+The EHIS data suggest a consistent social gradient for fruit consumption among both men and women aged 18 and over in Croatia.
+The proportions consuming fruit at least daily increase with level of educational attainment.

-Fruit consumption at least daily at ages 18 and over by sex and educational attainment level, 2014
+Fruit consumption at least daily at ages 18 and over by level of educational attainment and sex, 2014